-- When it comes to disavowing links – pay special attention to links with money keyword as anchor text.
-Find and disavow low quality links.
+- When it comes to disavowing links – pay special attention to links with the money keyword as anchor text.
+Find and disavow low-quality links.

 - Do you have a lot of links from forum profiles without any posts and history?
 Try to remove them or disavow them.

 - Pay special attention to your link neighborhood – the more outgoing do follow links, the worse a page becomes.

 - Did you use SEO directories in the past?
 I bet most of them are penalized now – so don’t bother disavowing all of them.
 Pay special attention to those which are badly optimized and are linked from different parts of a page (search results, category page, submission page, and so on).

 - Links from content, with exact match keywords, added automatically to various sites.
 Yes – they need to go too.

 Should you disavow each URL or the whole domain?